- Year-round flying in the heart of Colombia

 Bucaramanga is the perfect place for new pilots to spend time perfecting their skills, or for a few days chilling out after flying XC in Roldanillo or the sites of the Cauca Valley further south.
 It’s not a site for flying big XCs as airspace gets in the way, but if you want a place that is reliable where you can hone your thermalling technique and rack up hours and hours of airtime, then this is the place.
 There is a hostel here – The Nest, run by Colombia Paragliding – and from the terrace you can watch as the first pilots of the day take off.
 When it’s good for you, the launch is a two minute walk away.
 Mid-week you might have the place to yourself, while on weekends it’s a very social place to be with empanada stalls and families and friends watching Mum, Dad or the tandems.

-It’s a 10km ridge that faces northwest (ie it gets the sun as it is in the southern hemisphere).
+It’s a 10km ridge that faces northwest.
 Below and in front of you is the city of Bucaramanga, behind you is the Ruitoque Mesa, dotted with homes and golf courses.
 The flying zone extends from the grassy launch out to the edge of the city, and west along the ridgeline.

 The flying starts early, with pilots taking off to enjoy morning thermals at 9am/9.30am.
 You will get an hour or two of thermic flying before the wind starts to pick up.
 When it does, it’s time to land and go for an early lunch.
 Landing down is no problem as you can easily jump in a shuttle bus back up.
 Top-landing is straightforward.
 The middle of the day is usually too strong to fly, and pilots take a break – heading down to Bucaramanga by bus for entertainment or chilling out at the hostel or at the café on take-off.